Beef, Main

 Since the main flavor profile of this dish is black pepper, I’d highly recommend you use freshly-ground black pepper for this recipe.

-Pre-ground works, no doubt (and it would still be delicious), the only caveat is that after a while of sitting in its pre-ground state, the peppers do begin to dissipate their natural oils and aromatics -which can leave them less flavorful compared to their freshly-ground counterparts.
+Pre-ground works, no doubt (and it would still be delicious), the only caveat is that after a certain time of sitting in its pre-ground state, the peppers do begin to dissipate their natural oils and aromatics -which can leave them less flavorful compared to their freshly-ground counterparts!

 Black Pepper Beef